islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

 ## Task 4.4: Deploying the monolith as an ECS service

-You have created all the required Amazon ECS infrastructure components.
+You have _**created all the required Amazon ECS infrastructure components**_.
 In this subtask, you will deploy the containerized monolithic application to the cluster as an Amazon ECS service.

 An ECS service enables you to simultaneously run and maintain a specified number of task definition instances in an ECS cluster.
 If one of the tasks fails or stops for any reason, the ECS service scheduler launches another task definition instance to replace it.
 Thus, it will maintain the desired count of tasks that were specified in the service.

-You will now create an ECS service for the message board application's task definition by using the Amazon ECS console.
+You will now **create an ECS service for the message board application's task definition by using the Amazon ECS console**.

-In the AWS Management Console browser tab, choose Services, and select Containers > Elastic Container Service.
+95. In the AWS Management Console browser tab, choose Services, and select Containers > **Elastic Container Service**.

-In the navigation pane, choose Task Definitions.
+96. In the navigation pane, choose Task Definitions.

-In the Task Definition list, choose the mb-task link.
+97. In the **Task Definition list**, choose the **mb-task link**.

 A page opens with the available revisions of the task definition.

-Select mb-task:1 and choose Actions > Create Service.
+98. Select mb-task:1 and choose **Actions > Create Service**.

-In Step 1: Configure service, configure these settings.
+99. In **Step 1: Configure service**, configure these settings:

-Launch type: EC2 (You are running the containerized application directly on a cluster of EC2 instances.)
+- Launch type: EC2 (You are running the containerized application directly on a cluster of EC2 instances.)
-Service name: mb-ecs-service
+- Service name: mb-ecs-service
-Service type: REPLICA (This setting establishes a scheduling strategy that places and maintains the desired number of tasks across the ECS cluster.)
+- Service type: REPLICA (This setting establishes a scheduling strategy that places and maintains the desired number of tasks across the ECS cluster.)
-Number of tasks: 1 (Normally, to take full advantage of the cluster, you would enter a higher number, depending on the request load that you expect.
+- Number of tasks: 1 (Normally, to take full advantage of the cluster, you would enter a higher number, depending on the request load that you expect.
 However, to keep things simple in this exercise, you specify that you want to launch and maintain one task on the cluster at all times.)

-Choose Next step.
+100. Choose Next step.

-In Step 2: Configure network, configure the following settings.
+In **Step 2: Configure network**, configure the following settings.

-Load balancer type: Application Load Balancer (You want the tasks in your service to be load balanced by the mb-load-balancer that you set up earlier)
+- Load balancer type: Application Load Balancer (You want the tasks in your service to be load balanced by the mb-load-balancer that you set up earlier)
-Service IAM role: Create new role
+- Service IAM role: Create new role
-Load balancer name: mb-load-balancer
+- Load balancer name: mb-load-balancer
-Container name:port: This field is already populated with the correct container information that is associated with the task definition.
+- Container name:port: This field is already populated with the correct container information that is associated with the task definition.
 Choose Add to load balancer.
 (This setting will associate the container with one of the load balancer's listeners.)
-Production listener port: 80:HTTP (This setting associates the container with the load balancer listener for HTTP traffic on port 80)
+- Production listener port: 80:HTTP (This setting associates the container with the load balancer listener for HTTP traffic on port 80)
-Target group name: mb-load-balancer-target-group Choose Next step.
+- Target group name: mb-load-balancer-target-group

+Choose Next step.

-In Step 3: Set Auto Scaling (optional), choose Next step.
+103. In **Step 3: Set Auto Scaling (optional)**, choose Next step.
 You do not want to configure any additional automatic scaling.

-In the Review page, make sure that the settings are correct and choose Create Service.
+104. In the **Review page**, make sure that the settings are correct and choose **Create Service**.

 The Launch Status page opens, and shows the tasks that the wizard performs.

-Wait until all tasks display check marks, which indicate that they are complete.
+105. Wait until all tasks display check marks, which indicate that they are complete.

   Create service complete